 Itinerary for the Travel/Study Project in Greece (March 9-18-2018)

-March 9, 2018: (Friday)
+March 9, 2019: (Friday)

 Depart the U.S.A.

-March 10, 2018: (Saturday)
+March 9, 2019: (Saturday)

+Arrive Athens.
 On arrival, you will be met and transferred to your hotel.

 Walk down to Plaka for dinner (At your own expense).

-March 11, 2018 (Sunday): Athens
+March 10, 2019 (Sunday): Athens

 Enjoy a full day Athens tour.
-In the morning you will be guided through the New Museum (Closed on Mondays) of the Acropolis and of course the Acropolis site as well as the Theater of Dionysius, where Greek tragedy was literally born, and the Areopagus, the giant rock in front of the Acropolis on which St. Paul preached; visit the architectural masterpieces of the Golden Age of Athens: the Propylaea, the Temple of Athena Nike, the Erectheion and finally “the harmony between material and spirit”, the monument that “puts order in the mind”, theParthenon.
+In the morning you will be guided through the New Museum (Closed on Mondays) of the Acropolis and of course the Acropolis site as well as the Theater of Dionysius, where Greek tragedy was literally born, and the Areopagus, the giant rock in front of the Acropolis on which St. Paul preached; visit the architectural masterpieces of the Golden Age of Athens: the Propylaea, the Temple of Athena Nike, the Erectheion and finally “the harmony between material and spirit”, the monument that “puts order in the mind”, the Parthenon and then the New Museum (Closed on Mondays) of the Acropolis.
 After time for lunch walk through Plaka and by the Agora before returning to the hotel.
 Overnight Athens (B).

-March 12, 2018 (Monday): Athens
+March 11, 2019 (Monday): Athens

-The first visit in the morning will be to the phenomenal National Archaeological Museum.
-Then continue to see the center of the city.Constitution Square (Syntagma), theHouse of Parliament, theMemorial to the Unknown Soldier and the National Library.
+At leisure in the morning.
+In the afternoon visit to the phenomenal National Archaeological Museum.
+Then familiarization drive through the city with Constitution Square (Syntagma), the House of Parliament, the Memorial to the Unknown Soldier and the National Library.
 Driving down Herod Atticus Street, you will see the Evzones in their picturesque uniform and the Presidential Palace.
 Tour ends back at your hotel.
+Overnight Athens (B).

-March 13, 2018 (Tuesday): Athens-Corinth Canal-Epidaurus-Nafplion
+March 12, 2019 (Tuesday): Athens-Corinth Canal-Epidaurus-Nafplion

-This morning begin your private classical tour of Greece.
+This morning begins with private classical tour of Greece.
 Leave Athens and drive southwest until we reach the Corinth Canal, which connects the Aegean Sea with the Ionian Sea.
-Drive on and visit the ancient town of Corinth where St. Paul lived and preached for two years.
+Drive on and visit the ancient town of Corinth where St Paul lived and preached for two years.
 The remains of the city, which include the Agora (marketplace) and Apollo’s Temple (6th century BC), clearly show how rich and important Corinth was in ancient times.
-Continue to Epidaurus.
-The theater of Epidaurus is one of the most impressive sights in Greece and is astonishingly well preserved.
-Home of the3rd-century theater, the tragedies of Aeschylus, Sophocles and Euripides were performed here until the 4th century BC and then revived in 1955 with the Epidaurus festival.
-Then on to the charming town of Nafplion, once the capital of Greece, one of the loveliest towns in Greece with neoclassical houses, picturesque streets, wooden balconies with cascading flowers, Turkish fountains and mosques.
+Continue to visit Mycenae and then to Epidaurus.
+The theatre of Epidaurus is one of the most impressive sights in Greece and is astonishingly well preserved.
+Home of the 3rd-century theatre, the tragedies of Aeschylus, Sophocles and Euripides were performed here until the 4th century BC and then revived in 1955 with the Epidaurus festival.
+Then on to the charming town of Nafplion, once the capital of Greece, one of the loveliest towns in Greece with neoclassical houses, picturesque streets, wooden balconies with cascading flowers, Turkish fountains and mosques (B, D).